jjuniorvieira/kubernetes-pluralsights/README.md

 - `kubectl cluster-info`
 - `kubectl config current-context`
 - `kubectl get pods --all-namespaces`
-- `kubectl apply -f pod.yml` deploy a pod into a cluster
+- `kubectl apply -f pod.yml` deploy a pod into a cluster. this is declarative way
 - `kubectl get pods --all-namespaces`
 - `kubectl get pods --watch`
 - `kubectl get pods -o wide` this command show in each nodes the pods are running on